EMG BIOFEEDBACK, INDICATIONS AND CONTRAINDICATIONS, ELECTRODE APPLICATION SITES

 • to improve balance

-• to decrease muscle spasm,
+• to decrease muscle spasms,

 • to calm down over-active muscles,